Hermanverschooten/Hduration/README.txt

 better knowledge.

 = Features
-Duration is packed with many features and has plans for many more.
+Hduration is packed with many features and has plans for many more.

 === Current features
-* Duck typing objects to work with Duration
+* Duck typing objects to work with Hduration
 * Localization support of formatted strings (feel free to submit your own!)
 * Capability to compare durations to any object (duck typing)
-* Arithmetic operations from Duration instances are legal (duck typing)
+* Arithmetic operations from Hduration instances are legal (duck typing)
 * Convenience methods for creating durations from Time objects

 === Soon to come features